TamilSelvanRaja/Responsive_font_flutter/README.md

 ## Usage

-`Responsive Fonts` behaves exactly like a `Text`.
+`responsive_fonts` behaves exactly like a `Text`.
 The only difference is that it resizes text to fit the screen dimensions.

 ```dart
  ResponsiveFonts(text: "Hello World", size: 20),